The Hyperice Venom Go is an excellent high-tech heating pad for athletes and WFHers alike | CNN Underscored

 If you’ve ever used an over-the-counter heat therapy patch to help relieve aches, pains and soreness from heavy-duty workouts, you’re going to love the $149 Hyperice Venom Go.
-A higher-tech version of the drug store heating pad, this pint-sized, portable device can be applied to areas like your back, shoulders and glutes — and works way better than drug store options at delivering heat to tight muscles.
+A higher-tech version of the drugstore heating pad, this pint-size, portable device can be applied to areas like your back, shoulders and glutes — and works way better than drugstore options at delivering heat to tight muscles.

 Weighing in at just 0.2 pounds and built slightly larger than an AirPods Pro case, the Hyperice Venom Go magnetically clips on to a sticky pad that covers 13.5 square inches of skin.
 It then uses heat to dilate blood vessels in a specific area, promoting blood flow and helping muscles relax.

-A higher-tech version of the drug store heating pad, this pint-sized, portable device can be applied to areas like your back, shoulders and glutes.
+A higher-tech version of the drugstore heating pad, this pint-size, portable device can be applied to areas like your back, shoulders and glutes.

 I tested the Venom Go for a week as I eased back into running following the Berlin Marathon, and almost immediately knew this was something I’d be using at least once a day moving forward — whether that meant before or after a workout or just to combat the effects of sitting at my desk for hours.
 Here’s what you need to know.